UDOOboard/X86-Docs/docs/03_Basic_Setup/04_Remote_Desktop_(VNC).md

 Some distros comes with a functional preinstalled VNC Server, so you can check if the distro are you using already has a desktop sharing software.

 For example [Vino](https://help.ubuntu.com/community/VNC/Servers#vino) is the default VNC server in `Ubuntu` to share your existing UDOO X86 desktop.
+Follow the instruction in the link to enable the desktop sharing feature.
 At this page you can find a list of the most common VNC Servers used in Ubuntu: [Ubuntu VNC/Servers](https://help.ubuntu.com/community/VNC/Servers).
 If you come across an encryption Vino error trying connecting follow this page.
 [Vnc Vino Ubuntu Security fix](http://tiemensfamily.com/TimOnCS/2014/04/12/vnc-vino-ubuntu-security-fix/)